 Can I send a response to a letter of demand for a cease and desist?

-If you receive a demand to stop certain actions, legal action will be taken.
-This demand, called a cease and desist, advises you to stop the described activity by the deadline to avoid further legal action.
-Cease and desist letters typically involve copyright violation, trademark infringement, intellectual property rights, contract violations, defamation, and harassment.
-You can respond to a cease and desist letter as you would for a letter of demand for payment.
+If you receive a demand to stop specific actions, legal action will be taken.
+This demand called a cease and desist, advises you to stop the described activity by the deadline to avoid further legal action.